 Conor McGregor has been a great proponent of biking since linking up with former Irish cycling champion Julian Darby.
 He loves it for the fact that he is able to still work on his cardio while taking it easy on his knees.
 His cycling regimen picked up the closer he got to fight week.

 Swimming is an overall body workout that reinforces your cardio without putting a lot of stress on your joints, like running and sparring.
 It is great for active rest days where you are not grinding through MMA training sessions or doing strength and conditioning workouts.
 Nick Diaz is a proponent of swimming as training and swam from Alcatraz to shore five times.

-has been a fundamental key, and a high level training system that integrates perfectly into my MMA training regimen.
-I could not ask for a higher quality of mental fortitude, breathing control and overall maximum lung capacity upskill, which is paramount in the fighting arena.
-I am grateful to be indoctrinated into a world class initiative that is suitable to fulfill all athletic role or task at a high caliber.
+has been a fundamental key, and a high-level training system that integrates perfectly into my MMA training regimen.
+I could not ask for a higher quality of mental fortitude, breathing control, and overall maximum lung capacity upskill, which is paramount in the fighting arena.
+I am grateful to be indoctrinated into a world-class initiative that is suitable to fulfill all athletic roles or tasks at a high caliber.

 Here is a clip of Dominick Cruz doing deep water training at Deep End Fitness:

 ╳ Unreal pool session with @deependfitness ..
 Thanks for having me ╳#DominickCruz #DomCruz #TeamCruz #CruzAlliance #UFC #MMA .— Dominick Cruz (@DominickCruz) June 3, 2019

 Snapchat | DomCruz619

 Strength and Conditioning Workouts to Improve Your MMA

 Many mixed martial artists lift heavy weights or do powerlifting type exercises to build muscle mass and strength during rest periods between flights.
 As they start training camps, they begin transitioning to strength and conditioning workouts that increase their body’s endurance and build explosive movements.